thisKai/rust-windows-dll/macro.md

 # Dynamically load functions from a windows dll

-Works on extern blocks containing only functions, e.g:
+Works on extern blocks containing only functions:
 ```rust
 # use platform::*;
 use windows_dll::dll;